-- 1. Transcripts of all undergraduate and graduate work attempted, including junior, community and four year colleges. - 2.
-Three letters of recommendation (on departmental or institutional letterhead, preferably from the student's undergraduate professors). - 3.
+- 2. Three letters of recommendation (on departmental or institutional letterhead, preferably from the student's undergraduate professors). - 3.
 A letter, written by the applicant, expressing a statement of professional goals and objectives (No specific format required at this time). - 4.
 Applicants whose first language is not English require a minimum score on the Test of English as a Foreign Language (TOEFL) of 600 (paper- based), 250 (computer-based), or 100 (Internet-based) within two years prior to application.
 The TOEFL scores must be on file in the Graduate School prior to receipt of the application for graduate study.

-Note: CSP application deadlines are different from the Office of Graduate Studies.
+NOTE: CSP application deadlines are different from the Office of Graduate Studies.
 Only completed packages will be reviewed.